Beyond the Local Void: A data-driven search for the origins of the Amaterasu particle: Introduction

 \section{Introduction}

-Ultra-high energy cosmic rays (UHECRs) are charged particles with energies that exceed $E \geq 10^{18}$ eV.
+Ultra-high energy cosmic rays (UHECRs) are charged particles with energies that exceed $E \geq 10^{18}$\,eV.
 The origin of these particles is still unknown despite numerous efforts to identify their sources.
 These searches are challenged by the complex nature of UHECR propagation, including energy losses and deflections by intervening magnetic fields.
-Although advancements in the search for sources of UHECRs have been made, including the possible association of UHECRs with starburst galaxies (SBGs) and active galactic nuclei (AGN) catalogs, these models cannot explain the UHECR data at the highest energies \citep{PAO2018,TA2018,Capel2019,Halim2024}.
-While few in number, events at the highest energies have the potential to be the most constraining in terms of their origins.
+Although advancements in the search for sources of UHECRs have been made, including the possible association of UHECRs with starburst galaxies (SBGs) and active galactic nuclei (AGN) catalogs, these models struggle to explain UHECR observations at the highest energies, beyond $10^{20}$\,eV \citep{PAO2018,TA2018,Capel2019,Halim2024}.
+While few in number, events at these energies have the potential to be the most constraining in terms of their origins.
 Their high energies suggest nearby horizons and trajectories are less affected by magnetic fields, even when considering the evidence for the increasing mass and charge of UHECRs as a function of energy \citep{Batista2019}.
-As such, studying individual events at the highest energies is a complementary and powerful way to search for the sources of UHECRs \citep{Globus2023,Bourriche2023}.
+As such, studying individual events at the highest energies is a complementary and powerful way to search for the sources of UHECRs \citep{Globus2023,Bourriche2023,Bianciotto:2025pg}.